-a truly independent
+A truly independent

-web browser.
+web browser

-About Ladybird
+About

-What makes Ladybird unique
+What makes Ladybird different

 Truly independent